Manuel d'Oliveira: 1940s–1950s: Formation of San Salvador, relocation to Léopoldville and success with Ngoma

-Seeking broader opportunities, San Salvador relocated to Léopoldville in 1947.
-There, d'Oliveira immersed himself in the local music scene, learning Lingala and performing in bars and cabarets.
-His growing popularity attracted the attention of Greek producer Nico Jeronimidis, leading to a contract with the Ngoma record label in 1948.
-His early recordings, delivered in Kikongo, Lingala, and Portuguese, included notable songs such as "Umbanzaga Moyo", "No Me Digas No", "Yoka Biso Ban 'Angola", "Maria Tchebo", "Mwasi Kitoko Kolala Na Nkuala", and "Elongi Ya Chérie Lokola Mwinda", many of which celebrated the beauty of Congolese women.
-Some of these recordings featured Belgian organist Gilbert Warnant on the Solovox.
-At Ngoma, d'Oliveira also collaborated with Léon Bukasa and Antoine Wendo Kolosoy, forming the Trio BOW (Bukasa, d'Oliveira, Wendo), and recorded celebrated tracks such as "Bibi Wangu Madeleine", "Victoria Apiki Drapeau", and "Sango Ya Bana Ngoma", among others.
+In 1944, d'Oliveira founded the musical group San Salvador in Matadi, named in homage to the historical capital of the Kingdom of Kongo.
+The group, composed of Edouard Bila, Henri Freitas, Georges Edouard Dula, and d'Oliveira as leader, specialized in the "Polka Piqué" style, a traditional Kongo dance style, which complemented the burgeoning Congolese rumba.
+Seeking better opportunities, San Salvador relocated to Léopoldville (now Kinshasa) in 1948, where d'Oliveira became part of the local music scene, learned Lingala, and began performing in bars and cabarets.
+His growing popularity attracted the attention of Greek producer Nico Jeronimidis, who then signed him to the Ngoma record label that same year. d'Oliveira's early recordings, performed in Kikongo, Lingala, and Portuguese, included hits like "Umbanzaga Moyo", "No Me Digas No", "Yoka Biso Ban 'Angola", "Maria Tchebo", "Mwasi Kitoko Kolala Na Nkuala", and "Elongi Ya Chérie Lokola Mwinda", many of which praised the beauty of Congolese women.
+Some of these recordings featured Belgian organist and producer Gilbert Warnant playing the Solovox.
+While at Ngoma, d'Oliveira also teamed up with Léon Bukasa and Antoine Wendo Kolosoy to form Trio BOW (Bukasa, d'Oliveira, Wendo), and recorded the hits "Bibi Wangu Madeleine", "Victoria Apiki Drapeau", and "Sango Ya Bana Ngoma", among others.